sofia-frugone/react-blog/ReactNotes.md

 // --watch : flag to watch the file
 // data/db.json : path
 // --port 8000 : another flag for speciying the port number, it will automatically go to port 3000 if it's not specififed

+Questions
+1. Similar to the controlled inputs form- how would we create something similar that added user's names dynamically.
+What concept is this?